 Again urushiol is the component which causes the skin reaction when contact is made.

-Poison sumac, Toxicodendron vernix, is found in the eastern United States and extreme southeatern Canada.
+Poison sumac, Toxicodendron vernix, is a poisonous plant found outside in the eastern United States and extreme southeatern Canada.
 It grows as a small tree or shrub and prefers wet swampy areas.
 Each stem is a reddish color and has 7-13 leaflets which are oblong or oval and taper to a point.
 The leaves are green, turning red or orange in the fall.

 The urushiol in sumac is more potent than that found in poison oak and poison ivy and is more likely to cause a rash when touched.

-How To Treat For Poison Ivy, Poison Oak, and Poison Sumac Exposure
+How To Treat For Poison Ivy, Poison Oak, and also Poison Sumac Exposure

 - Wash the affected area with soap and cold water